-- Persistent connection: Persistent connection between client and server.
-Which means no need to create unnecessary connection calls every time.
+- Persistent connection: This connection means there is no need to create unnecessary connection calls every time.

 - Invoke two-way methods: Not only can clients invoke server methods, but NCache SignalR also allows servers to invoke client methods.
 This functionality omits the need to refresh your session every time.

-- Built-in transport layer: NCache provides you with a built-in transport layer, hence making TCP connections easier and reliable.
+- Built-in transport layer: NCache provides a built-in transport layer – making TCP connections simple and more reliable.

 - Real-time updates: It allows real-time updates without any reloading.

-- Ensures response delivery: NCache as backplane ensures that the message is delivered to every connected client.
+- Ensures response delivery: NCache as backplane ensures that the message delivers to every connected client.

-Applications that run on the request-response model should use NCache as backplane to boost their performance.
+Applications that run on the request-response model should use NCache as a backplane to boost their performance.

 How NCache as Backplane works: A Quick Example

-SignalR applications greatly benefit from NCache backplane in a multi-server environment.
+SignalR applications greatly benefit from NCache backplanes in a multi-server environment.
 To understand how NCache backplane works, let me take you to a real-time application providing sports betting environment.
-Let’s say that there are multiple web servers delivering score updates to all interested clients.
-Here, NCache is used as the backplane.
+Let’s say there are multiple web servers delivering score updates to all interested clients.
+Here, we use NCache as the backplane.
 Let us see how NCache as a backplane solves scalability problems.

 - Sending updates: A source, the scoreboard, sends updates over a web server.

-- Placing updates on backplane: That server then places the updates on NCache’s backplane.
+- Placing updates on the backplane: That server then sends updates to NCache’s backplane.

-- Backplane broadcasts updates: NCache broadcasts the updates over to all the servers whom it holds the information of.
+- Backplane broadcasts updates: NCache broadcasts the updates to all the servers holding the information.

-- Servers delivering updates: The server delivers these updates to all connected clients.
+- Servers delivering updates: The server sends these updates to all connected clients.

-In this way, the NCache backplane ensures that the updates are delivered to all the clients that are using this sports betting real-time app, no matter which server they are connected to.
-And during this process, if you feel like the transaction load is increasing on one or multiple servers, NCache allows you to add servers at runtime without having to stop the cache.
-This way, using NCache as a backplane for your .NET Core real-time web application provides scalability and high performance.
+In this way, the NCache backplane ensures that all the clients receive the updates.
+This includes all those using this sports betting real-time app – regardless of their connection server.
+And during this process, if you feel like the transaction load is increasing on one or multiple servers, NCache allows you to add servers at runtime without stopping the cache.
+So, using NCache as a backplane for your .NET Core real-time web application provides scalability and high performance.

-Everything you need to know in order to configure NCache as backplane in your application is mentioned below.
+Everything you need to know to configure NCache as a backplane in your application is mentioned below.